 Non-residents and the main residence exemption

-A proposal set forth in the 2017 Budget denies foreign and temporary tax residents access to the CGT main residence exemption from 7:30PM (AEST) on 9 May 2017.
-Existing properties held prior to this date to be grandfathered until 30 June 2019.
+A proposal set forth in the 2017 Budget denies foreign and temporary tax residents access to the CGT main residence exemption.
+The proposed measures are to apply from 9 May 2017.

-For progress of the legislation through parliament see Treasury Laws Amendment (Housing Tax Integrity) Bill.
+For progress of the legislation through parliament see Treasury Laws Amendment (Reducing Pressure on Housing Affordability Measures) Bill 2019

 Extensions to the main residence exemption